Chartly¶

 # 1. Define the main figure labels

-# 2. Initialize a main figure by creating a chart instance
+# 2. Initialize the chart

 plot = chartly.Chart(super_axes_labels)

-# 3. Define Some Data
+# 3. Define some data

 data = np.random.randn(100)